MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-80-Stations-Maritime-Services/subpart-T-Radiotelephone-Installation-Required-Vessels-Great-Lakes/section-80.953.md

 (4) The results of the inspection, including any repairs made; and

-(5) The inspector's signed and dated certification that the vessel meets the requirements of the Great Lakes Agreement and the Bridge-to-Bridge Act contained in subparts T and U of this part and has successfully passed the inspection.
+(5) The inspector's signed and dated certification that the vessel meets the requirements contained in this subpart and the Bridge-to-Bridge Act contained in subpart U of this part and has successfully passed the inspection.

-(c) The vessel owner, operator, or ship's master must certify that the inspection required by paragraph (b) was satisfactory.
+(c) The vessel owner, operator, or ship's master must certify that the inspection required by paragraph (b) of this section was satisfactory.

-(d) The ship's log must be retained on-board the vessel for at least two years from the date of the inspection.
+(d) The ship's radiotelephone logs containing entries certifying that a Great Lakes safety inspection has been conducted must be retained on board and available for inspection until the next radio inspection.

-[61 FR 25807, May 23, 1996, as amended 78 FR 23157, Apr.
-18, 2013]